-The key risk is that the service does not show demonstrable improvement and continues to be subject to external intervention.
+The key risk is that the service does not show demonstrable improvement during 2018/19 and continues to be subject to external intervention.
 Until such time as Ofsted has confirmed that adequate arrangements are in place this remains a significant risk to the Council.
-Ofsted have undertaken an inspection of services for vulnerable children.
+Ofsted have undertaken a further inspection of services for vulnerable children during 2018/19.

-We reviewed Ofsted's findings which were reported in January 2019, to establish how the Council is identifying, managing and monitoring this risk.
+We assessed the findings from Ofsted's most recent inspection, which were reported in January 2019, to establish how the Council is identifying, managing and monitoring this risk.